I was diagnosed with celiac disease after suffering for years. I've compiled my research to help others with the disease.

 The cooking environment is almost always contaminated with gluten-containing foods if those foods were cooked anywhere other than your own kitchen.
 All someone has to do is butter your gluten-free toast using the same knife that was used to butter someone else's regular toast and bam!
 You get sick!

 Processed foods are often manufactured on the same equipment as foods containing gluten.
 Even if gluten isn't directly in the product, it may be manufactured in a facility that cross-contaminates.
-You may want some cornmeal, but when you read the label, you carefully notice in fine print that the product is manufactured in a facility that processes wheat, barley, or rye.
+You may want some cornmeal, but when you read the label, you carefully notice in the fine print that the product is manufactured in a facility that processes wheat, barley, or rye.

-If you call manufacturers of a product to ask them if their product is gluten-free, they may not be able to give you a definitive "yes" because they are not be familiar with all of the ingredients obtained from third-party suppliers.
+If you call manufacturers of a product to ask them if their product is gluten-free, they may not be able to give you a definitive "yes" because they are not familiar with all of the ingredients obtained from third-party suppliers.

 Even peanuts (any nuts) which do not contain gluten are usually processed in plants that also process wheat and barley.
 Also, many peanut products use wheat for anti-caking agents or in spices.
 This is a major problem for me because I love peanuts!
 And guess what?
 It is almost impossible to find a nut that hasn't been cross-contaminated.
 Similarly, most peanut butter is not gluten-free.
 I have only found one brand of peanut butter that is gluten-free and that brand is Smart Balance.
 That's the diet for CD—no gluten.
 There is no other existing treatment.